 As a consequence, massive corals tend to dominate coral communities in areas regularly exposed to oceanic swells, while delicate species thrive in low energy areas such as lagoons and back-reef areas.
 In addition, waves and tidal water movements scour some areas exposing the solid limestone structure of the reef, which provides a firm foundation on which corals can settle and grow.
 In other areas, water movement results in the accumulation of sediment and rubble, which is unstable and, therefore, less suitable for coral settlement.

 The waves generated by hurricanes are larger and more powerful than those experienced under normal conditions and can affect all parts of a reef.
 As a consequence, they are the primary cause of hurricane-related damage to corals and coral reefs, often breaking coral branches and overturning colonies.
 Dislodged coral pieces can cause further damage as they are propelled onto other parts of the reef.
 In 2005, Hurricane Rita damaged the deep reefs of the Flower Garden Banks, while Wilma scoured the reefs of the Florida Keys.

-Recovery from hurricane damage is variable.
+Recovery from storm damage is variable.
 Often, branching corals recover quickly because of their rapid growth, and broken branches can even begin to regrow in new areas.
-However, recovery can be hindered by the accumulation and movement of coral rubble generated by the hurricane, and by increases in the abundance of algae, which compete for space within the reef.
+However, recovery can be hindered by the accumulation and movement of coral rubble generated by the storm, and by increases in the abundance of algae, which compete for space within the reef.
 Terrestrial runoff resulting from heavy rainfall can also influence the nearshore reef ecosystems, smothering corals with sediment and other debris, as well as increasing nutrients (including those in fertilizers) that influence growth rates of algae, and lowering salinity, which can stress corals.